New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 asyncio.run(run_all_queries())

-After a successful extraction, we have a well-structured CSV file that combines concurrent extractions into one data set.
+After a successful extraction, you have a well-structured CSV file that combines concurrent extractions into one data set.

 Monitor job status and handle errors